 Our enterprise product, known as PhonEX ONE, is used by corporations for telecom expense management, call accounting, traffic analysis and fraud detection.
+It allows organizations to more effectively manage their telecommunications resources.
 PhonEX ONE is a call management system that collects, records and stores all call information and enables: